ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Freshness of messages (see {{Section 5.2 of I-D.ietf-core-oscore-groupcomm}}).
 This concerns how a recipient node can assert freshness of messages received within the group.

 Before sending the Join Response, the Group Manager MUST verify that the joining node actually owns the associated private key.
-To this end, the Group Manager can rely on the proof-of-possession challenge-response defined in {{sec-joining-node-to-GM}}.
+To this end, the Group Manager relies on the proof-of-possession challenge-response defined in {{sec-joining-node-to-GM}}.

-Alternatively, when establishing a secure communication association with the Group Manager, the joining node can provide the Group Manager with its own authentication credential, and use the public key included thereof as asymmetric proof-of-possession key.
-For example, this is the case when the joining node relies on {{Section 3.2.2 of RFC9202}} and authenticates itself during the DTLS handshake with the Group Manager.
-However, this requires the authentication credential to be in the format used in the OSCORE group, and that both the authentication credential of the joining node and the included public key are compatible with the signature or ECDH algorithm, and with possible associated parameters used in the OSCORE group.

 A node may have joined multiple OSCORE groups under different non-synchronized Group Managers.
 Therefore, it can happen that those OSCORE groups have the same Group Identifier (Gid).
 It follows that, upon receiving a Group OSCORE message addressed to one of those groups, the node would have multiple Security Contexts matching with the Gid in the incoming message.
 It is up to the application to decide how to handle such collisions of Group Identifiers, e.g., by trying to process the incoming message using one Security Context at the time until the right one is found.